Mario Kart: Super Circuit: Reception

 Critics enjoyed Super Circuit's gameplay.
 GamePro described its controls as precise, though they found it difficult to input a power slide move.
 Nintendo Life, in contrast, stated that controls could have been more precise.
 GamesRadar said the vehicle handling was superior to competitors like Crash Team Racing (1999) and Diddy Kong Racing (1997), with movement that felt "effortlessly perfect".
 Reviewers noted the difficulty; IGN described its single player offerings as "extremely challenging" due to the intelligence of computer opponents and the process of unlocking tracks.
 GameSpy and Nintendo Life agreed that the precision of the controls adds to the challenge, though they became less of a struggle through experience.

 Super Circuit's presentation received praise, with critics admiring the visuals.
 Some reviewers noted its graphical similarity to Super Mario Kart, though they considered it an improvement.
 Nintendo Life and Nintendo World Report commended the track designs for their thematic variety and attention towards minute details.
 The original GBA model did not contain a backlit screen, a problem which GameSpot wrote the bright color palette helped rectify.
 The sound design was well received: IGN described the music as "extremely upbeat", and Nintendo World Report said its stereo audio contained a high degree of precision.

 GamePro said Intelligent Systems had combined all the positive aspects of previous Mario Kart games "seamlessly" to create Super Circuit.
 GamesRadar and IGN said the game had few flaws, the latter naming it an exemplar for the GBA's hardware capabilities.
 Super Circuit received "Favourite Video Game" at the 2002 Nickelodeon Kids' Choice Awards.
-It was nominated for "Handheld Game of the Year" at both the 2001 Interactive Achievement Awards and the 2002 Golden Joystick Awards shows, and best "Mobile" game at the 2001 BAFTA Awards show.
+It was nominated for the Handheld Game of the Year award at both the 5th Annual Interactive Achievement Awards and the 2002 Golden Joystick Awards, and best "Mobile" game at the 2001 BAFTA Awards show.

 Legacy

-Despite its positive reception, Super Circuit ranks low on retrospective critics' lists of the best Mario Kart games, and Nintendo World Report said it was the Mario Kart game with the "fewest innovations".
+Despite its positive initial reception, Super Circuit ranks low on retrospective critics' lists of the best Mario Kart games, and Nintendo World Report said it was the Mario Kart game with the "fewest innovations".
 Critics blamed this on the hardware limitations of the GBA; GamesRadar said that the scarcity of the Link Cable made Super Circuit's multiplayer experience less memorable than other Mario Kart games.
 Kotaku described Super Circuit as "lost", unable to live up to the technically pioneering releases of Super Mario Kart and 64 because of the GBA's hardware.
 Nonetheless, critics rank Super Circuit among the best GBA games.

 Super Circuit was the first Mario Kart game to include tracks introduced in previous games, a tradition that would carry with every entry in the series starting with Mario Kart DS (2005).
 In 2017, Paste ranked Super Circuit's Cheese Land as the tenth best track in the Mario Kart series; he cited it as an example of Super Circuit having "some of the wackiest, out-there tracks", surmising that "the course designers hadn't yet been stultified by the series' massive success to come during the DS and Wii eras".